 This catalogue of injury is not atypical, representing the usual sorts of injury that a battered woman will receive.
 Thus, studies from Kuwait, 88/ Kenya 89/ and Chile 90/ testify to very similar physical sequelae.
 Further, physical attack is often accompanied by sexual violence and rape, 91/ the psychological effects of which are perhaps more serious than rape by a stranger given the breach of trust that such conduct involves.
-92/

-Ultimately, many abused women are murdered by their spouses, study after study revealing that the longer an abused woman remains with her batterer, the greater the odds are that she will be seriously injured.
-Indeed, instances of battery escalate in frequency and intensity, $\underline{93}$ / research suggesting that where wives are murdered there is usually a long history of physical abuse. $\underline{94}$ / Thus, for example, the New South Wales Bureau of Crime Statistics and Research in Australia indicated that of the homicides cleared up by the police between 1968 and 1981, 42.5 per cent occurred within family relationships, of these 55 per cent of the victims were the spouse and the spouse murdered was usually the woman. $\underline{95}$ / Data from Canada reveal a similar pattern, indicating that during the period 1961-1974, 60 per cent of all female homicide victims were killed within the family context and most often the murderer was the spouse. $\underline{96}$ / Studies from Bangladesh, $\underline{97}$ / Kenya $\underline{98}$ / and Thailand $\underline{99}$ / also serve to verify the fact that murder frequently takes place within the family and most often the victim is a woman.
+92/ battery escalate in frequency and intensity, 93/ research suggesting that where wives are murdered there is usually a long history of physical abuse.
+94/ Thus, for example, the New South Wales Bureau of Crime Statistics and Research in Australia indicated that of the homicides cleared up by the police between 1968 and 1981, 42.5 per cent occurred within family relationships, of these 55 per cent of the victims were the spouse and the spouse murdered was usually the woman.
+95/ Data from Canada reveal a similar pattern, indicating that during the period 1961-1974, 60 per cent of all female homicide victims were killed within the family context and most often the murderer was the spouse.
+96/ Studies from Bangladesh, 97/ Kenya 98/ and Thailand 99/ also serve to verify the fact that murder frequently takes place within the family and most often the victim is a woman.